 The pelvic floor is the origin of three very important openings: the urethra, the vagina and the rectum.
-A healthy pelvic floor is a healthy function for the urine system, faecal system and sex system.
-If the muscles in this area are too short, tight, or too long and weak the function of this area will damage.
-Therefore, a lot of specialists in charge of the treatment for this area: urologist, urogynecologist, gynaecologist, sexual therapists, gastro anthropologists, midwives and physical therapists who were trained to treat this area.
+A healthy pelvic floor equals a healthy function for the urine system, faecal system and sex system.

 When the pelvic muscles don't function properly, they can't support the pelvic organs properly and therefore every action that increases the intraabdominal pressure like cough, sneeze, jumping, running, laughing, lifting heavy carriage or children and more can cause a downward pressure towards the pelvic organs.
 Dysfunction muscles cannot prevent the stretching of connective tissues and or to bring to a complete closure of the sphincters, ending with urine incontinence and gas and faecal incontinence and different prolapses.
 In time, the whole pelvic floor can prolapse.
-Pelvic floor prolapse brings to constipation, difficulty in urinating, ending with worsening the prolapse and damage to the nervous system in the area.
+Pelvic floor prolapse can lead to constipation, and difficulty urinating, ending with worsening the prolapse and damaging the nervous system in the area.

-Faecal incontinence happens when there is no balance between the texture and the volume of the stool or a sensory decrease or a decrease in the pressure of the rectal sphincter.
+- Faecal incontinence: this happens when there is no control on the rectal sphincters and stool comes out involuntarily.
+Faecal incontinence happens when there is no balance between the texture and the volume of the stool or a sensory decrease or a decrease in the pressure of the rectal sphincter

-Pelvic muscle rehabilitation helps the patient to bring back the ability to use his or her muscles and joints in a harmonical way the closest to the norm.
-It helps to bring the organs that had been damaged to function correctly again and by that to help the organs that were working harder to compensate over the lack of work of the damaged organ.
-The treatment is mainly on the damaged organ with an overlook over the whole body, assuming that local damage can affect and be connected on other body parts.
+Pelvic muscle rehabilitation helps the patient to bring back the ability to use his or her muscles and joints in a harmonical way which is closest to the norm.
+The treatment is mainly on the damaged organ with an overlook over the whole body, assuming that local damage can affect and be connected to other body parts.

-In pelvic muscle rehabilitation, the corporation of the patient is extremely important.
-The patient needs to understand what is the damage in the pelvic floor that needs to be fixed, what are the goals of the treatment, and how together with the therapist they will do it with exercising, TENS, sEMG, behavioural treatment and more.
+In pelvic muscle rehabilitation, the education of the patient is extremely important.
+The patient needs to understand the damage in the pelvic floor, the goals of the treatment, and how together with the therapist they will achieve them through exercise, TENS, sEMG, behavioral treatment and more.